Wat Nimmanoradi

 There is the Thai monogram of King Rama IX, "Phor Por Ror" (ภ.ป.ร.) on the gable of the new ordination hall.
 The dwelling for monks and Thai-style sermon hall were all built from teak wood.
 There is also a stūpa where the holy relic of Lord Buddha was put inside.
 This stūpa was built in 1974, Princess Maha Chakri Sirindhorn came to solemnize raising Chatra (tiered umbrella) ceremony on December 7, 1980.
 Inside the ordination hall, there is a principal Buddha image in Māravijaya posture, made of mixed brass and gilded lacquering named Luang Pho Ket Champa Si (หลวงพ่อเกศจำปาศรี).
 In addition, there are also various idols of Chinese god such as Guanyin, Kātyāyana to be worshiped as well.

-Wat Nimmanoradi is located on the bank of Khlong Phasi Charoen, in the area where it joins Khlong Ratchamontri and adjacent to Bang Khae Market, which has been a marketplace and waterfront community since the past.
-Now it has been renovated as Wat Nimmanoradee Floating Market and is one of the attractions of Phasi Charoen district apart from fame Wat Paknam Bhasicharoen.
+In the past, the areas along Khlong Phasi Charoen and Khlong Ratcha Montri, around the temple, were home to a bustling community and a lively floating market.
+Many merchants rowed their boats from places such as Ban Phaeo, Samut Sakhon, Damnoen Saduak, Ratchaburi to trade here.
+The construction of Phetkasem Road (Highway 4) through the area eventually changed the local way of life, causing the market to move onto land and become what is now Bang Khae Market.
+At one point, the Phasi Charoen District Office attempted to revive the floating market as Wat Nimmanoradee Floating Market, but it was short-lived and has since closed.